chrisquince/BayesPaths/README.md

 bayespaths TestData 77 TestData/TestData -r 150 -g 8 -l TestData/selected_cogs.tsv -t Data/coreCogs.tsv --nofilter -nr 1 --norun_elbow
 ```

-This will take a few hours.
+This will take a 10-15 minutes.
 Here we have enabled automatic relevance determination.
 The program using all the COGs is able to automatically determine that three COGs are present.
 We have though still deactivated filtering and restricted the NMF initialisation to a single iteration ***--nofilter -nr 1***.
 The recommended usage on real data would be:

 ```
 bayespaths TestData 77 TestData/TestData -r 150 -g 16 -l TestData/selected_cogs.tsv -t Data/coreCogs.tsv